 The Canon EOS 90D is regarded as a mid range DSLR camera that in many ways, is similar to the Canon EOS M6 Mark II, with the only stark difference being that the 90D is a DSLR and the Mark II a mirrorless camera.
 Nonetheless, the 90D comes fitted with a 32.5 Megapixel CMOS APS C sensor that’s guaranteed to produce high quality pictures and videos, and relies on Canon’s Dual Pixel CMOS AF system to deliver crisp and clear shots.
-On the camera’s rear is a 3-inch touch screen display on which images can be shown through live view mode, and an optical viewfinder that has the capacity to use Face Detection technology – something that wasn’t possible in any other Canon DSLR before this one.
+If you want to compare this to a different camera, check out our review of On the camera’s rear is a 3-inch touch screen display on which images can be shown through live view mode, and an optical viewfinder that has the capacity to use Face Detection technology – something that wasn’t possible in any other Canon DSLR before this one.
 Sit tight as we unpack the many features that the Canon 90D has to offer, and see just why exactly it sits on our best dslr camera for beginners to intermediate list.

 Why We Like It – Canon 90D Review

 The Canon 90D is a top-of-the-range DSLR camera that offers superior image quality thanks to a 32.5 Megapixel APS C CMOS sensor, and fires continuous shots at a high speed of up to 10 frames per second.
 If you want to compare this to a different camera, you should also check out our review of how Sony’s QX1 turns your smartphone into a DSLR.